-a.
+- a.
 As far as you are aware, has treatment of dry rot, wet rot, damp or any other specialist work ever been carried out to your property?
-Yes b.
-As far as you are aware, has any preventative work for dry rot, wet rot, or damp ever been carried out to your property?
-Yes
+No

 If you have answered yes, please say what the repairs were for, whether you carried out the repairs (and when) or if they were done before you bought the property.